contao/docs/docs/manual/form-generator/form-fields.en.md

 ## File Upload

-The form field `Datei-Upload`adds a field to the form that allows visitors to transfer a file from their local computer to the server.
+The form field `File Upload` adds a field to the form that allows visitors to transfer a file from their local computer to the server.
 For each upload field, you can define individually which file types may be uploaded and where the transferred files are stored.

 **Allowed file types:** Here you can enter a comma-separated list of allowed file extensions.
 If you try to upload another file, Contao will automatically display an error message and refuse to accept the file.